Mrt134/Experimental/1.0luminadocumentation/luminaintro.rst

 Desktop Context Menu
 ====================

-Right-clicking the desktop will open a menu of quick shortcuts and the title of the menu will indicate the name of the current workspace.
+Right-clicking the desktop will open a menu of quick shortcuts with the title of the menu indicating the name of the current workspace.
 This section describes the default menu items.
-For instructions on how to configure the right-click panel to suit your needs, refer to the :ref:`Interface` Configuration section of this handbook.
+For instructions on how to configure the right-click menu to suit your needs, refer to the :ref:`Interface` section of this handbook.

 By default, the right-click menu contains the following items:

 * **Terminal:** Used to launch a system terminal.
 The default is :command:`xterm`, but this can be customized.

-* **Browse Files:** Launches the default (and recommended) file manager, :ref:`Insight File Manager`.
+* **Browse Files:** Launches the default file manager.
+  (:ref:`Insight File Manager` for Lumina)

 * **Applications:** Provides shortcuts to the operating system's graphical software management utility (if available), the control